-2.2 Existing approaches and shortcomings
+2.2.
+Existing approaches and shortcomings

 User-level file systems.
 Most OS vendors maintain binary compatibility for user-level applications across OS releases.
-As a result, user-level FSs have been proposed as a vehicle for portable FS implementations [4, 21, 36].
-This is done either through a small kernel module that reflects FS calls into user-space [4, 36, 14] or through a loopback NFS server that leverages existing kernel NFS client support [6].
+As a result, user-level FSs have been proposed as a vehicle for portable FS implementations [Bershad and Pinkerton 1988; Mazieres 2001; Webber 1993].
+This is done either through a small kernel module that reflects FS calls into user-space [Bershad and Pinkerton 1988; Webber 1993; FUSE ] or through a loopback NFS server that leverages existing kernel NFS client support [Callaghan and Lyon 1989].

 User-level FSs are not sufficient, for several reasons.
 First, a user-level FS solution would provide no help for existing kernel-level FS implementations.
 Second, user-level FSs still depend on the kernel to provide low-level services such as device access, networking, and memory management.
 Changes to the behavior of these components will still affect a user-level FS.
-For instance, §2.1's Memory Pressure example would not be solved by user-level FSs.
-Third, user-level FSs can deadlock since most OSs were not designed to robustly support a user-level FS under low-memory situations [21].
-Such deadlocks can be avoided by using a purely event-driven structure, as the SFS toolkit [21] does, but at the cost of restricting implementer flexibility.
+For instance, the Memory Pressure example in §2.1 would not be solved by user-level FSs.
+Third, user-level FSs can deadlock since most OSs were not designed to robustly support a user-level FS under low-memory situations [Mazieres 2001].
+Such deadlocks can be avoided by using a purely event-driven structure, as the SFS toolkit [Mazieres 2001] does, but at the cost of restricting implementer flexibility.
+FUSE was accepted into the Linux kernel only after disallowing writeable memory mappings.
+These constraints affects the FS's semantics.
 Fourth, when using interfaces not explicitly designed for user-level FSs, such as NFS loopback, user-level FS semantics are limited by the information (e.g., no close calls) and control (e.g., NFS's weak cache consistency) available to them.
 Fifth, user-level FSs provide no assistance with user-space differences, such as shared library availability and OS configuration file formats and locations.

-Rump allows the execution of unmodified NetBSD kernel file systems in user-space, by reimplementing the necessary internal OS interfaces in user-space [16].
+Rump allows the execution of unmodified NetBSD kernel file systems in user-space, by reimplementing the necessary internal OS interfaces in user-space [Kantee 2009].
+This was previously performed by Thekkath et al. to accurately model storage system performance [Thekkath et al. 1994], and was suggested by Yang et al. but considered too burdensome [Yang et al. 2006].
 Because this approach essentially adds a library on top of existing user-space support, it suffers from all but the first of the user-level file system deficiencies.
 Furthermore, although rump accommodates unmodified kernel-level file systems, it does so at a cost: reimplementing the internal OS interfaces that file systems rely on.
 These interfaces are much broader than the VFS interface.
 To achieve inter-OS operability, this reimplementation must be performed for each OS (version).
 Also, conflicts between kernel and user-space interfaces can pose problems.
 For example, rump's NFS server required modification due to conflicts between the kernel and user-space RPC portmapper and NFS mount protocol daemon.